The Guardian (1990 film): Plot

 When checking the answering machine the following morning, Phil finds two messages: One from a stranger, Molly Sheridan, who says it is urgent she speak with him.
 The next is Ned's, which is incoherent, but Camilla interrupts him from finishing listening to it.
 Phil meets with Molly the next day.
-She describes the disappearance of her infant daughter, as well as the nanny Diana, whom she came to discover was a false identity.
+She describes the disappearance of her infant daughter, as well as the nanny Diana, whom she came to discover to have been a false identity.
 She requests that Phil arrange for her to see Camilla, suspecting they are the same person.
 When Phil returns home, he listens to Ned's message in full, which warns him against letting Camilla back in the house.
 Discovering Ned is missing, Phil confronts Camilla in front of Kate, but Jake grows violently ill during the confrontation and has to be rushed to the hospital, exhibiting coma-like symptoms.

-Jake regains consciousness in the hospital, and Camilla attempts to kidnap him, but Phil intercepts, throwing Camilla to the ground.
+Jake regains consciousness in the hospital, and Camilla attempts to kidnap him, but Phil intercepts, backhand slapped Camilla to the ground.
 Phil and Kate depart with Jake, and upon arriving home are confronted by a pack of wolves.
 Kate flees to the couple's Jeep, while Phil runs toward the woods with Jake, as Camilla pursues them both, levitating through the forest, until they reach the large tree.
-Kate chases after them in the Jeep, eventually hitting and killing Camilla.
+Kate chases after them in the Jeep, eventually hitting and seemingly killing Camilla.
 As Phil examines Camilla's body, he notices faces of babies embossed in the tree bark.

 Later, a detective tells the couple no evidence of Camilla's existence can be found.
 Phil decides to cut down the tree with a chainsaw, but in his absence, Kate is attacked by Camilla—now part-tree, part-human—who has again infiltrated the house.
 As Phil attempts to cut the tree, the branches entangle him and begin to bleed as he inflicts damage on them.
 The damage concurrently impacts Camilla, who is fighting Kate.
 When Phil saws off a large branch, Camilla's leg severs from her body, allowing Kate to push her out a window.
 Simultaneously, Phil manages to fell the tree, but it combusts before landing, as Camilla's body similarly disintegrates before hitting the ground.
 A bloodied Phil drops the chainsaw and returns home as Kate picks up Jake.
-Seeing the mess in the house, Phil realizes what happened as he is reunited with his wife and son now knowing with Camilla finally died, his family is now safe.
+Seeing the mess in the house, Phil realizes what happened as he is reunited with his wife and son, now knowing that with Camilla finally dead, his family is now safe.